 Within gaming video content, you have to distinguish between “esports” and “casual gaming”.
 In esports, just like in normal sports, you watch the best of the best compete against each other in professional teams.
 Online on Twitch or YouTube, or offline in a full stadium.
 In games like League of Legends or CS:GO.
 In casual gaming content, famous people make entertainment content with playing games.
 Live, on demand, alone, or together, and on all platforms.
 Often competitive as well, but beating your (on- or offline) friends will do.

 The story in esports is clear: who is the best?
 The story in casual gaming content can still go either way.
 And it is this malleable entertaining content that offers brands a great opportunity to play a role in the community.
 Because even brands that want to associate themselves primarily with the fun in gaming can do so here.
 Want your brand values to rise among the large gamer audience?
-Then create content that they love and watch for a long time.
+Then create content for your gaming video that they love and watch for a long time.
 Does that work?
 Then you’re well on your way and you can start to naturally incorporate your brand messages.
 Looking for examples of brands that have done this successfully?
 Look no further.